 -

-A cold harvest for Kirkkonummi – weak budget
+A cold harvest for Kirkkonummi — a weak budget

 The government's mid-term session cut state subsidies and corporate tax.
 This significantly narrows the room for manoeuvre for local councils.